20 Long Distance Relationship Tips

 At first, you should understand your partner correctly.
 You can support and help his/her mentally.
 Don’t interfere or force personal matters.
 Give your lover freedom and take care properly.

-Ask about the daily routine, say what is right for him/her technically.
+Ask about the daily routine, and say what is technically right for him/her.
 You can send romantic and motivational SMS that keep your boyfriend or girlfriend fresh.
-Say how much you love and give some quality time every day.
+Say how much you love them and give them quality time daily.

 If you can understand your lover’s psychology, you can easily stay emotionally connected with him/her.